mriekkin/pathfinder/doc/Implementation_document.md

 We measure performance in terms of running time.
 To measure running time we compute each problem instance 10 times, and store the median running time for each algorithm.
 We use the median instead of the mean because, in Java, garbage collection (GC) and just-in-time (JIT) compilation may introduce outliers, which we'd like to exclude from the analysis.

 We run the experiments on a 2013 MacBook Pro running macOS High Sierra.
 Our test machine has a 2.4 GHz Intel Core i5 processor and 8 GB of RAM.
+We use Java SE Runtime Environment 8.

 ### Results for a single scenario